-- This sequence is used when it is required that pumps be alternated in two separate groups. - Parameter P.17 must be used to select either First On Last Off or First On First Off. - 3.
-Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - 4.
-Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - 5.
-Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 6.
+- This sequence is used when it is required that pumps be alternated in two separate groups. - Parameter P.17 must be used to select either First On Last Off or First On First Off. - Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - 4.
+Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 6.
 Parameter P.39 may be used to set the lead pump of group #1. - 7.
 If pumps from group 1 are disabled, then pumps in group #2 may be called to take their place. - A Discrete Input programmed for External Alternation (Function 6) may be used to force alternation of Group #1.
-When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - 9.
-If connected to a SCADA system, alternation of Group #1 may be initiated by momentarily setting Coil 136, or by forcing the lead pump position by writing to Register 40022 (Same as Parameter P.39). - Parameter P.51 may be used to select and setup Time Based Alternation of Group #1.
+When this feature is used, Automatic Alternation would normally be disabled by setting Parameter P.18 to Disabled. - Alternation may also be controlled remotely through a Scada System.
+See "Force Pump Alternation" and "Force Lead Pump Position", on Page 33 (Page A16). - Parameter P.51 may be used to select and setup Time Based Alternation of Group #1.